EDUCATION IN AFRICA

 Across the board, the demand for primary, secondary and post-secondary education – public and private alike – is steadily increasing.
 Concerning both tertiary academy education and TVET (technical and vocational education and training), all countries face one or several of the following challenges in the public education sector: institutions have a high student to teacher ratio, have poor quality infrastructure due to budget constraints, teachers have sometimes little practical experience (especially important in TVET), curricula are outdated and the skills of graduates do not correspond to the demands of the labor market.
 While countries differ greatly in terms of the fees charged by public institutions, there is a general trend towards cost-sharing mechanisms involving fees of some kind.

-students & learners
+Loans to students & learners outstanding

 In the effort to provide children and youth with quality education, which prepares them for active participation in society as well as enabling them to make a living, the financing of education is a key issue for governments, education providers and families alike.